hadif1999/pycoin/README.md

 Price Action strategies, Indicator based strategies and also Machine learning based strategies. able to run multi strategy instances on a single bot as a webapp and a lot more...
 ### what can this package do:
-[x] download market historical data for all symbols from almost all exchanges thanks to [ccxt](https://github.com/ccxt/ccxt) :chart_with_upwards_trend:
+- [x] download market historical data for all symbols from almost all exchanges thanks to [ccxt](https://github.com/ccxt/ccxt) :chart_with_upwards_trend:
-[x] visualizing capabilities to easily analyze market using [plotly](https://github.com/plotly/plotly.py) :mag:
+- [x] visualizing capabilities to easily analyze market using [plotly](https://github.com/plotly/plotly.py) :mag:
-[x] able to perform some useful analysis such as finding market trend according to market past high and lows, finding market important levels (like support and resistance) and more :bar_chart:
+- [x] able to perform some useful analysis such as finding market trend according to market past high and lows, finding market important levels (like support and resistance) and more :bar_chart:
-[] able to define your strategy, backtest it, run it in dry run mode and also in real mode :robot: (soon) [] using telegram bot and webapp to control and monitor your bot. (soon)
+- [] able to define your strategy, backtest it, run it in dry run mode and also in real mode :robot: (soon)
+- [] using telegram bot and webapp to control and monitor your bot. (soon)
-[] run multiple strategy instances for each user as a single bot. (soon)
+- [] run multiple strategy instances for each user as a single bot. (soon)

 >[!NOTE]
->for usage examples please go to [examples] (/examples) folder and open provided notebooks.
+>for usage examples please go to [examples] (examples) folder and open provided notebooks.

 ## Installation
 #### using pip